Noronha hotspot

 Noronha hotspot is a hypothesized hotspot in the Atlantic Ocean.
 It has been proposed as the candidate source for volcanism in the Fernando de Noronha archipelago of Brazil, as well as of other volcanoes also in Brazil and even the Bahamas and the Central Atlantic Magmatic Province.

 The presence of a mantle plume is controversial owing to equivocal seismic tomography images of the mantle and the inconsistent age progression in the volcanoes, especially the Brazilian ones.

 General

 The Noronha hotspot is also known as the Fernando hotspot.
 The hotspot is located over the South America Plate, which moves west-southwestward at a rate of 45 mm/year, and is considered to be part of a West African superplume.
+It may have been connected with the Parana hotspot and Kerguelen hotspot into a larger Karoo-Maud hotspot.

 Candidate volcanoes

 Fernando de Noronha

 The Noronha hotspot is considered to be currently located beneath the Fernando de Noronha islands, and age trends in the archipelago are consistent with a hotspot pattern.
 Such a hotspot would presently be centered beneath the eastern part of the archipelago.
 Mantle derived xenoliths found at Fernando de Noronha are consistent with the hotspot theory, although their traits can be explained with non-hotspot theories as well.